BIRU-Scop/poker-planner-lite/README.md

 ### Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to http://localhost:4200/.
 The application will automatically reload if you change any of the source files.

+Run `docker compose up` to launch the MQTT server.
+MQTT dashboard will be available at http://localhost:18083/.
+Login with "admin:public" (you will then be asked for a password)

 ### Storybook

 Run `npm run storybook` for a dev server.
-Navigate to `http://localhost:6006/`.
+Navigate to http://localhost:6006/.

 ### Code scaffolding